Stork-Oracle/stork-external/apps/publisher_agent/README.md

 > [!CAUTION]
 > NEVER SHARE YOUR PRIVATE KEYS WITH ANYONE, INCLUDING ANYONE CLAIMING TO BE A MEMBER OF STORK.
 WE WILL NEVER ASK YOU FOR IT.

-> [!IMPORTANT]
-> When running in production, it is important to use environment variables via your infrastructure's secrets manager rather than a `keys.json` file.

 You can run the docker container like this using keys.json:
 ```bash